dirkhusemann/pastemacs/README.rst

 Creating pastes
 ---------------

-There are two commands to create pastes:

-- ``paste-new-from-buffer`` prompts for a buffer and creates a new paste with the complete contents of the buffer.
-- ``paste-new-from-region`` creates a new paste from the contents of the current region.
+The command ``paste-new`` creates a new paste.
+If transient mark mode is enabled and the mark is active, it pastes the contents of the region, otherwise it pastes the complete buffer contents.

-Both commmands additionally prompt for a (programming) language, in which the paste is written.
+The command prompts for a (programming) language, in which the paste is written.
 This is used for syntax highlighting in the pastebin web interface.
 The list of available languages is fetched from the server, once you create your first paste, and available as completion list for the language prompt.
 You cannot enter a language, which isn't supported, so if the language isn't available, choose the default "text".